United Nations One Day Trips with Virginia Swain as Your Guide

-- She will arrange a speaker on a major issue of today’s world.
+- She will arrange a speaker on a major issue of today’s world of your choice.

-- Arrange a luncheon in an elegant New York City restaurant.
+- Arrange a luncheon in the elegant United Nations Delegates Dining Room.

-- Travel one way with you to both introduce the UN and help participants integrate their experience.
+- Travel one way (or round trip by arrangement) with you to both introduce the UN and help participants integrate their experience.

 Transportation is the responsibility of the group or institution contracting Virginia’s Services.
 To learn about tour costs, contact Virginia at 508-753-4172, ext.
 2.

 A Biographical Note on Virginia Swain

 With international experience on five continents as varied as United States Peace Corps teaching in Africa and the United Nations community since 1991, Virginia Swain is the founder and director of the Institute for Global Leadership and Co-founder and Executive Director of the Center for Global Community and World Law with expertise in global governance, the process by which humanity is evolving to political union.

 Virginia served as a United Nations non-governmental organization representative and citizen diplomat since 1991.
 She gave seminars at the Earth and Social Summits in Brazil and Denmark.
 Virginia assisted in the preparations for the UN Beijing Women’s Summit, the US Committee for the UN Habitat for Humanity Conference and the 50th and 60th anniversary of the Universal Declaration of Human Rights.
 For four years, Virginia served on the Executive Committee of the Coalition for a Strong United Nations and was the co-chair of the International Business Task Force.
 She was a plenary speaker at the Coalition’s conference at Massachusetts Institute of Technology on the Copenhagen Social Summit.